nogago/nogago.github.io/index.md

 thanks for using nogago apps since 2009.
 Unfortunately we have no longer financial and personal ressources to support the app, continue its' development and operate the infrastructure.

 We have already stopped the distrubtion of the apps in all appstores.
-(The source code will still be available on github.com)[https://github.com/nogago/nogago] (see link above), and we would be happy, if someone is picking up our code base and continues the development.
+[The source code will still be available on github.com](https://github.com/nogago/nogago), and we would be happy, if someone is picking up our code base and continues the development.
 We are happy to help out by answering questions via E-Mail.

 The www.nogago.com website will shut down by end of June 2018 and is no longer accepting new users.
-Please download maps that you need for your future journeys from (download.nogago.com)[http://download.nogago.com] until end of June and make sure to backup your tracks that were uploaded to the nogago.com portal until end of June.
+Please download maps that you need for your future journeys from [download.nogago.com](http://download.nogago.com) until end of June and make sure to backup your tracks that were uploaded to the nogago.com portal until end of June.

 **We will delete all data on June 30, 2018** (except for invoices that we need to retain until 2028 for legal reasons.